5 Uses for Grade 9 Titanium Ti-3Al-2.5V: Perfect for Sports & Aerospace

 13. Can Grade 9 Titanium be cold-worked?

-Yes, it can be cold-worked and still retain high strength, making it great for applications that require tight tolerances and complex shapes.
+Yes, it can be cold-worked and still retain high strength, making it great for titanium applications that require tight tolerances and complex shapes.

 14. What standards cover Grade 9 Titanium?